What Is A Separation Agreement?

 Like any contract, the only way to enforce it is to take the matter to court.

-Can I use a free template or do I need a solicitor?
+Can I use a free separation agreement template?

-To obtain a separation agreement that will be upheld by a Judge, you will need to instruct a solicitor.
-This is to ensure that specific legal clauses are drafted correctly, which you will not get from a free template found on Google.
+To draft a legally binding separation agreement that will be upheld by a Judge, you will need to instruct a solicitor.
+This is to ensure that specific legal clauses are drafted correctly, which you will not get from a free separation agreement template found on Google.

 Seeking legal advice before entering into a separation agreement is always advised to ensure you have a fair and legally robust agreement, but it’s not required by law.